saitunc/MinaModules/MODULE_0.md

 ## What is a Blockchain?

-Lets begin with simple animation videos, right?
+Lets begin with some videos necessary to grasp the details of blockchain (not so technical yet):

 - [How does Blockchain work? by Simply Explained](https://www.youtube.com/watch?v=SSo_EIwHSd4&list=PLzvRQMJ9HDiQF_5bEErheiAawrJ-2zQoI&index=17)
 - [Proof of Work vs Proof of Stake by Simply Explained](https://www.youtube.com/watch?v=M3EFi_POhps&list=PLzvRQMJ9HDiQF_5bEErheiAawrJ-2zQoI&index=10)